spot-the-station/spot-the-station/README.md

 # Spot the Station!

-This is our github repo for all our Spot the Station stuff, owned and operated by Queen Sarah, Scalleywag Serah, and Cam.
+This is our github repo for all our Spot the Station stuff, owned and operated by Queen Sarah, Scalleywag Sarah, and Cam.
 Hooray!
-Words here....

-Our Learning Objectives
+Our Learning Objectivesx
 =======================

 Cam
 ---

 * Rails'n'routing
+* Test Driven Development (Rspec & Capybara)
 * Consuming Api's
 * JS front-end
 * Workflow (Git, Agile, etc)